PGI Common Questions

 If you have your original order acknowledgement, then follow the instructions and use the access codes associated with your PIN.
 If you do not have your access codes, use our online Support Request form for assistance.

 If you cannot determine your PIN number, use our our online Support Request form for assistance, and provide as much info as you know about the original purchase so we can search.
 Usually, the name or email address of the purchaser is enough.
 More info may be needed if you have multiple licenses at your site.

 The access codes provide a login name and a password.
 Use them to access the PGI online key generation system.

 To create a license, you will need a hostid for the device that is managing the license.
 If you have a license for PGI Workstation , PGI Visual Fortran Standard Edition or PVF Workstation Complete, this is the hostid of the machine you installed the compilers on.
 If you have a licnese for PGI Server , PGI Visual Fortran Server or PGI CDK, it is the hostid of the license server.

 See What is the hostid? for info about how to obtain your hostid before going online.

 We recommend that you install the software first on the new system you are moving to before trying to obtain a license for that system.
 DO NOT remove the compilers from your previous machine until things are working on your new system.
 Avoid leaving yourself with no working compilers in the event you have temporary license problem during the transfer.

 To move a license from one machine to another, log in to the online key generation system and choose "Delete license key".
 Then choose "Issue license key".
 Enter your new hostid and click "Create keys".
 You can delete and issue new license keys once.
-If you need to reissue license keys more than once, contact PGI License Support and request a deletion.
+If you need to reissue license keys more than once, submit a Support Request form and request a deletion.
 Once a deletion is completed, you will be able to generate a new license.